Regional Guide: The Non-Coastal Western U.S.

 With coastline that hugs the Atlantic Ocean and the Gulf of Mexico; low, coastal plains, from Virginia to Louisiana, filled with wetlands and swamps; hills, mountains, plateaus and valleys in

-Just moved to New York City and ready to explore the city?
-Check out our ultimate guide from New Yorkers.
+Just moved to Atlanta and ready to explore the city?
+Check out our ultimate guide from Atlanta locals.